Alfresco/docs-alfresco/federation-services/latest/config/index.md

 #### Microsoft Graph Teams

-> **Important**: Due to the potentially sensitive nature of Teams' content, Microsoft has restricted the usage of APIs that can retrieve chat messages.
+> **Important:** Due to the potentially sensitive nature of Teams content, Microsoft has restricted the usage of APIs that can retrieve chat messages.
 In order to use these APIs, an additional approval process is required.
 The form is found [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR1ax4zKyZjVBmutzKVo1pVtUQ1VJMlNTNUdJV1FKTzVZSVU4MlMwTTdOTSQlQCN0PWcu){:target="_blank"}.
 The response will usually take 1 to 2 business days.

-> **Important**: In order to retrieve private chat messages, a payment model is required after a certain number of messages.
+> **Important:** In order to retrieve private chat messages, a payment model is required after a certain number of messages.
 See [this link](https://learn.microsoft.com/en-us/graph/teams-licenses#evaluation-mode-default-requirements){:target="_blank"}.
 Federation Services uses the Get messages across all chats for user method.

 > **Note:** Microsoft Teams file storage for a team is actually just a SharePoint site, with each channel being a folder in the `Documents` library.
-You can view your teams files in SharePoint by going to `https://[tenant].sharepoint.com/sites/[teamName]`.
+You can view your Teams files in SharePoint by going to `https://[tenant].sharepoint.com/sites/[teamName]`.

 ##### Authentication Connection